 (includes online Physiology & Pathology course; March Residential)

 All fees include registration with LASER learning for course accreditation.

 Debbie Collins MRSS(T) – Branch Principal

 Debbie Collins has over 20 years experience of teaching Shiatsu and working as a Shiatsu practitioner.
 She is inspired by the power of integrated medicine and making the benefits, practice and principles of Shiatsu accessible and understandable to all.
-She works as a Shiatsu practitioner and is also a Trustee at The Sussex MS Treatment Centre, is a Shiatsu Society Assessor, Qigong teacher and also a qualified Massage Therapist.
+She has Shiatsu practices in Brighton, UK and The Hague, Netherlands.
+She is a Shiatsu Society Assessor, Qigong teacher and also a qualified Massage Therapist.
 She has extensive experience in treating psychological and substance misuse issues through Pathways to Health.

 Matt Woods MRSS(T)

 Matt Woods enjoys the magical mix of the profound and the humorous, in both his daily life and his teaching of Shiatsu.
 He is a Sei-Ki, Qigong and Taiji practitioner as well as a Shiatsu practitioner with experience in palliative care for people living with HIV & AIDS.
 He currently works at the Brighton Housing Trust Detox & Recovery Projects.
 Matt has had a lifelong interest in self-development and energy work, which grew originally from a meditation and yoga practice.
 As well as Shiatsu Matt continues to study and practise Sei-Ki.